PrestaShop/prestashop-specs/back-office/advanced-parameters/webservice/advanced_parameters-webservice.md

 _WebserviceKeyDefinitionFactory.php_ Default action in the button: Edit Other available actions in the menu: Delete Row action: Edit

-Row action does not apply to the ID's checkbox column and to columns with enable/disable actions.
+Row action does not apply to the ID's checkbox column and columns with enable/disable actions.

 ## Add new / Edit webservice key